Milad-Akarie/auto_route_library/auto_route/README.md

     // including inherited observers
    _observer = RouterScope.of(context).firstObserverOfType<AutoRouteObserver>();
     if (_observer != null) {
-      // we subscibe to the observer by passing our
+      // we subscribe to the observer by passing our
       // AutoRouteAware state and the scoped routeData _observer.subscribe(this, context.routeData);
     }